jokob-sk/NetAlertX/dockerfiles/README.md

 ### Config (`pialert.conf`)

-- Modify [pialert.conf](https://github.com/jokob-sk/Pi.Alert/tree/main/config) or manage the configuration via Settings.
+- The preferred wy is to manage the configuration via Settings
+- YOu can modify [pialert.conf](https://github.com/jokob-sk/Pi.Alert/tree/main/config) directly if needed
-- ❗ Set the `SCAN_SUBNETS` variable.
+- ❗ To use the arp-scan method, you need to set the `SCAN_SUBNETS` variable. ()
    * The adapter will probably be `eth0` or `eth1`.
 (Run `iwconfig` to find your interface name(s))
    * Specify the network filter (which **significantly** speeds up the scan process).
 For example, the filter `192.168.1.0/24` covers IP ranges 192.168.1.0 to 192.168.1.255.
    * Examples for one and two subnets  (❗ Note the `['...', '...']` format):
      * One subnet: `SCAN_SUBNETS    = ['192.168.1.0/24 --interface=eth0']`
      * Two subnets:  `SCAN_SUBNETS    = ['192.168.1.0/24 --interface=eth0', '192.168.1.0/24 --interface=eth1']`
+   * More documentation on how to [setup vlans](https://github.com/jokob-sk/Pi.Alert/blob/main/docs/SUBNETS.md)

 ### 🛑 **Common issues**